concordion/concordion-website/_includes/coding.md

 A fixture class is required for each specification.

 Unlike JUnit, we don't annotate methods with `@Test`.
 Instead, the tests are determined from the specification.
-Each example in the specification that uses the [example command](TODO) is created as a separate JUnit test.
+Each example in the specification that uses the [example command]({{site.baseurl}}/instrumenting/{{ page.fixture_language }}/{{ page.spec_type }}/#example-command) is created as a separate JUnit test.
 If the example command is not used, the specification is run as a single JUnit test.

 ### Fixture methods

 #### Parameter types

-Type Coercion - __TODO__
+Methods in Concordion fixtures can take the following parameter types:

+* Numeric types (Integer, Long, Short, Double, Float, BigInteger, BigDecimal, and their primitive equivalents),
+* String types (String, Character),
+* Boolean and boolean

+When executed from a Concordion specification, Concordion will automatically convert the value to the parameter type.
+Boolean values must be specified as `true` or `false` in the specification.

 #### Return types

-__TODO__
-Simple
-Object
+Methods can return void, a primitive or an Object.

 ##### Returning a Map result

-As described in the tutorial, to check more than one result of a behaviour, you can return an object from the execute command.
-An alternative is to return a Map object, for example:
+As described in the tutorial, to check more than one result of a behaviour, you can return an Object from the execute command.
+An alternative is to return a Map Object, for example:

 ~~~java
 public Map split(String fullName) {